Zeigren/inventree-docker/README.md

 ### InvenTree

-The [Dockerfile](https://docs.docker.com/engine/reference/builder/) uses [build hooks](https://docs.docker.com/docker-hub/builds/advanced/#build-hook-examples) and [labels](http://label-schema.org/rc1/#build-time-labels) for automated builds on Docker Hub.
+The [Dockerfile](https://docs.docker.com/engine/reference/builder/) uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/), [build hooks](https://docs.docker.com/docker-hub/builds/advanced/#build-hook-examples), and [labels](http://label-schema.org/rc1/#build-time-labels) for automated builds on Docker Hub.

+The multi-stage build creates a container that can be used for development and another for production.
+The development container has all the build dependencies for the python packages which are installed into a [python virtual enviroment](https://docs.python.org/3/tutorial/venv.html).
+The production container copies the python virtual environment from the development container and runs InvenTree from there, this allows it to be much more lightweight.

-The container first runs the `docker-entrypoint.sh` script before running the `gunicorn -c gunicorn.conf.py InvenTree.wsgi` command.
+On startup, the container first runs the `docker-entrypoint.sh` script before running the `gunicorn -c gunicorn.conf.py InvenTree.wsgi` command.

 `docker-entrypoint.sh` creates configuration files and runs commands based on environment variables that are declared in the various compose files.